hypo69/hypo/docs/gemini/out/en/doc/src/goog/drive/drive.md

 ### `main()`

-**Description**: This function demonstrates basic usage of the `GoogleDriveHandler` class by creating an instance, getting credentials, and listing files in the user's Google Drive.
+**Description**: This function demonStartes basic usage of the `GoogleDriveHandler` class by creating an instance, getting credentials, and listing files in the user's Google Drive.

 **Returns**: